New coach Venables handles early test at No. 9 Oklahoma

 - Dabo SwinneyAmerican college football coach

-NORMAN, Okla.
-(AP) Brent Venables got his first welcome-to-the-hot-seat moment well before his first game as Oklahoma's new coach.
+NORMAN, Okla. — Brent Venables got his first welcome-to-the-hot-seat moment well before his first game as Oklahoma’s new coach.

 Public support around Gundy swelled in the hours that followed, but Venables stood fast.
 Still establishing his team’s culture as a first-year coach, Venables came out with a definitive second statement, saying Gundy was wrong and his resignation was the right choice.